 Skip the musician flowers.

 I can’t speak for the guys but, as a lady, a corsage gets in the way of the arm movements required to play an instrument.
-Dodging a two-inch straight pin aimed at sensitive chest areas (I’m trying to be polite here) becomes more of a focus than creating great music.
+Dodging a three-inch straight pin aimed at sensitive chest areas (I’m trying to be polite here) becomes more of a focus than creating great music.
 And wrists corsages are even worse nuisances.
 For vocalists, often the fragrance or pollen of the flowers will interfere with the ability to sing.
 So skip the flowers for musicians.
 A sincere, handwritten thank you note (with a check that doesn’t bounce) is much more appreciated.

 And finally a bonus tip for brides: kneel in your dress at your final fitting.